gorhill/uBlock/README.md

 Feel free to read [about the extension's required permissions](https://github.com/gorhill/uBlock/wiki/About-the-required-permissions).

-#### Edge

-While in pre-release, you will need to side-load the extension.
-You need to have the Windows 10 Anniversary Update to use extensions in Edge.

-1. Download the latest release from [the Releases page](https://github.com/nikrolls/uBlock-Edge/releases)
-2. Extract the zip file somewhere safe (it will need to remain there as long as you use the extension)
-3. Browse to `about:flags` in Edge and turn on the option `Enable extension developer features`
-4. Restart your browser
-5. Go to Extensions in the browser menu and click `Load extension`
-6. Select the `uBlock0.edge` folder you extracted earlier

-Edge disables side-loaded extensions whenever you restart the browser.
-However after a few seconds you will get a prompt to re-enable them with a single clik.

 #### Chromium

 You can install the latest version [manually](https://github.com/gorhill/uBlock/tree/master/dist#install), from the [Chrome Store](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm), or from the [Opera store](https://addons.opera.com/en-gb/extensions/details/ublock/).